innovadis/innovadis2017/README.md

 Because of SEO, prerendering is required.
 Sadly the Netlify docker image does not have enough memory to prerender our site, so we cannot do that there.
 So this site is now running on a DigitalOcean VPS with Caddy as reverse proxy and Express.js as web server.

+Before running the server or deploying, make sure to `npm run build`.
+This compiles the Vue project and prerenders all content.

+Test the Express web server by running (this is exactly what the VPS does too):
+`npm run server`

 Temporary deployment (permanent deployment not yet finished):
 `npm run deploy`

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).